 The Soapstone Mountain Trail Races are popular, long-standing races in North Central Connecticut.
-2015 marks the 31th year for the Soapstone events.
+2019 marks the 35th year for the Soapstone events.

-There are two races on event day: a 22k (approx. 13.5 miles) and a 6k "Sampler" run featuring a handicap start.
+There are two races on event day: a 24k (approx. 14.5 miles) and the Jerry Stage 6k "Sampler".
+This is in honor of the many years of love, sweat and tears that Jerry Stage put into these races.
 Both races run through the extremely beautiful and scenic area around Soapstone Mountain, Shenipsit Forest State Park.
-Participants in the 22k race climb to the peak of Soapstone Mountain.
-The races are put on every year by the Shenipsit Striders, a 40 year old trail running club in north-central Connecticut.
+Participants in the 24k race climb to the peak of Soapstone Mountain.
+The races are put on every year by the Shenipsit Striders, a 43 year old trail running club in north-central Connecticut.

-There are cutoff times in the 22K for the safety of all.
-The cut off is 2 hours at Aid Station 2 (~7 miles) and 3 hours at Aid Station 3 (~11.5 miles).
+There are cutoff times in the 24K for the safety of all.
+The cut off is 2.5 hours at Aid Station 2 (~8 miles) and 3.5 hours at Aid Station 3 (~12.5 miles).
 Please be sure to come fit and ready to run.

-The first mile of the 22k travels along a slightly downhill dirt road before turning sharply onto a more 'traditional' hiking trail.
-From there it starts a slow accent towards Soapstone Mountain.
-After crossing the first road, the trail makes another sharp right where participants are challenged with the first difficult climb - a very steep 1/2 mile trail named "Killer Hill".
+The first 2.5 miles of the 24k and the 6k are the same.
+The course travels along a slightly downhill dirt road before veering right onto an ATV trail.
+Passing a pond onto a single track trail and crossing over a dirt road into a sand pit.
+Eventually onto another single track trail and out onto dirt road where you take a right to cross the paved road.
+After traversing the parking lot, the trail makes another sharp right where participants are challenged with the first difficult climb - a very steep 1/2 mile trail named "Killer Hill".
 Once at the top of the hill, runners travel by the Soapstone Mountain observation tower and then run down a steep descent.
 Following the downhill, the trail becomes a series of switchbacks and rollers through the woods - though it's challenging, the rollers aren't steep enough to dramatically alter one's overall pace.
 There are brook crossings and a muddy stream descent.
 There are lots of rocks and roots to twist ankles on.
 Watch your footing!
-Towards the latter half of the race, the course has one more significant climb up a single track, followed by a steep descent on a dirt trail continuing on dirt road and finishing on single track to end the race in a grassy field surrounded by friends and family.
+Towards the latter half of the race, the course has one more significant climb up a single track, followed by a steep descent on a dirt trail continuing on dirt road and finishing on single track to end the race in a grassy field surrounded by family and friends.
 The entire course is marked with painted white dots on rocks and trees.
-In areas where the trail splits or is tricky there will be additional flagging.
+In areas where the trail overlaps, splits or is tricky there will be additional flagging.

 Jerry Stage 6k "SAMPLER" Course

-This race starts on the same dirt road as the 22k but turns right onto single track within a 1/2 mile and then meanders through thick forest before crossing the same dirt road into a sand pit, back onto single track trail, some more dirt road and finishing on grassy field.
+This race starts on the same dirt road as the 24k, turns right onto single track within a 1/2 mile and then meanders through thick forest before crossing the same dirt road into a sand pit, back onto single track trail, then left onto more dirt road, a right hand turn into the woods and finishing on grassy field.
 The course is well marked wirh flagging and signs.

-There is race day entry with an increase in price to $30 for the 22k and $15 for the 6k.
+There is race day entry with an increase in price to $30 for the 24k and $15 for the 6k.
 Day-of registration and bib pickup begins at 7:45am.

 Local time: 11:51 PM